mamorum/poml/doc/user-guide.md

 In the 'Example' section of [Readme](../readme.md), Poml converts a poml file to `pom.xml`.

-## Overview
+## Poml Overview
-This guide describes the usage of Poml, especially about the 'Poml File' (`pom.poml`) and 'Poml Converters'.
-Both are needed to generate a `pom.xml`.

-One 'Poml File' is created per a `pom.xml`.
-'Poml Converters' are in the installed resources with poml command (`> poml`).
+Poml generates a `pom.xml`, reading a 'Poml File' and calling  'Poml Converters'.

 ## Poml File